TenzinGayche/ECLU/README.md

 <img width="400" alt="Screenshot 2023-04-11 at 8 24 33 PM" src="https://user-images.githubusercontent.com/72848416/231203267-1e28e30a-d374-4c3c-88c7-535512111b96.jpeg">

 ## Conclusion
 Overall, our project demonstrated that combining CNN architectures with clustering algorithms can lead to efficient and accurate image clustering.
-Further exploration and optimization of these methods could have practical applications in image recommendation based on image feature and image dataset cleaning
+Further exploration and optimization of these methods could have practical applications in image recommendation based on visual feature and image dataset cleaning

 ## Usage
 To use our implementation, clone the repository and run the code in the 'ECLU.ipynb' Jupyter notebook.
 Make sure to have the necessary dependencies installed, including TensorFlow, scikit-learn, and matplotlib.